-Should the recruit discontinue their training, fail to complete the program or does not complete all the units of competency as identified on their training plan the funding will cease.
-Organisations will be reimbursed for wages up until up to the point where council is no longer required to pay the individual a wage.
+Should the recruit discontinue their training or not complete all the units of competency as identified on their Training Plan, the funding will cease.
+Organisations will be reimbursed for wages up until the point where council is no longer required to pay the individual a wage.